UK economy, gearing up for recovery, grows more than expected in March | Business

+There was also a burst of work in the construction sector ahead of the expiry of a tax break for home-buyers.
+Analysts polled by Reuters had expected monthly growth of 1.3% for world's fifth-biggest economy.

+"Businesses and the government alike will feel this data marks a turning point," Ana Boata, head of macroeconomic research at trade credit insurer Euler Hermes, said.
+"With the ongoing easing of restrictions, confirmed this week by the prime minister, there’s hope that this could be the start of a long hot summer for British businesses."

-Economists polled by Reuters had expected monthly growth of 1.3%.
-In the first three months of 2021, when the country was under a third lockdown, gross domestic product shrank by 1.5%, the Office for National Statistics said, in line with the Bank of England's latest forecast.
+Over the first three months of 2021, when the country was under a third lockdown, gross domestic product shrank by 1.5%, the Office for National Statistics said.
+Although a less severe hit than initially feared, Samuel Tombs, an economist with Pantheon Macroeconomics, said it meant Britain almost certainly remained the laggard among the Group of Seven rich countries for the fourth quarter in a row.

-The BoE also said last week it expected the world's fifth-biggest economy would recover quickly as coronavirus restrictions are lifted to grow by 7.25% in 2021 as a whole.
-That would be its fastest growth since a Second World War rush to rearm but would follow a GDP collapse of 9.8% in 2020, which was almost the biggest in Europe and its deepest slump in over three centuries.
+However, British GDP looked on course grow by 5% in the April-to-June period "which should mean that the UK finally hands over the wooden spoon to another G7 economy."
+The BoE said last week it expected the economy would recover quickly as the country speeds ahead with Europe's fastest vaccination programme and coronavirus restrictions are lifted.

 Separate trade figures showed Britain imported more goods from non-EU countries than EU countries during the first quarter for the first time since records began in 1997.
 The ONS warned it was too soon to say if this was the start of a trend or just short-term disruption.

 "Exports of goods to the EU continued to increase in March and are now almost back to their December level," ONS statistician Darren Morgan said.
-"However, imports from Europe remain sluggish in the first three months of the year, being outstripped by non-EU imports for the first time on record."
+"However, imports from Europe remain sluggish."
+Business investment fell by almost 12% in the January-March period.
+The ONS said some companies brought forward investment plans to late 2020 to avoid disruption caused by leaving the EU's Single Market while others delayed plans for early 2021 to take advantage of a new tax break that launched in April.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)